 Last week we shared tips for the cleaning and care of your upholstered furniture and other fabric decor items.
 Today’s focus is on the wood furniture pieces in your home.

-Quality furniture is a significant investment expected to last for generations.
-Wood is the most common material used in the furniture making industry, and has specific guidelines for care that should be followed in order to maintain its level of beauty.
-To expand its life as a piece in your home, please follow the routine maintenance guidelines outlined below.
+Quality furniture is a significant investment and is typically expected to last for generations.
+Wood is still the most common material used in the furniture-making industry and has specific guidelines for care that should be followed in order to maintain its level of beauty.
+To expand the life of wooden pieces in your home, please follow the routine maintenance guidelines outlined below.

-- What should you use?
 Polishes contain detergents, emulsifiers and mineral oil.
-The detergents clean dirt from the furniture, the emulsifiers allow the piece to last longer, and the mineral oil is left behind as a barrier against dirt and moisture.
-There is no grit to harm the finish, no wax to build up on the surface, and no silicone to raise the sheen nor act as a barrier to prevent touch-ups and refinishing.
+Detergents clean the dirt from the furniture, emulsifiers enable the piece to last longer, and the mineral oil is left behind as a barrier against dirt and moisture.
+There is no grit to harm the finish, no wax to build up on the surface, and no silicone to raise the sheen or become a barrier to prevent touch-ups and refinishing.